morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 The Good:

-- I'm still looking for the good.
+- Nothing.

 The Bad:

-- A lot of bad here.
+- A long list of bad.
+- The adapter I tested is multi-state and it appears that most adapters that use this chipset are multi-state.
+Not good.

 Recommendation: AVOID adapters based on this chipset.
 You will be disappointed.
+The driver is an out-of-kernel driver that is not consistent with Linux Wireless standards and it is a terrible driver.
+Recommend Linux uers seek out usb wifi adapters that use the mt7921au chipset if seeking an adapter that is WiFi 6 capable.

 -----